 8-Whack is an incredibly old strategy that has seen play repeatedly throughout MTG’s lifetime.
 The deck has not been competitively viable for a while, especially since the release of Modern Horizons Two caused the format to flip on its head.
 Luckily, thanks to some new Standard-legal Common and Uncommon cards, Mono Red 8-Whack is affordable and powerful against most of the Modern metagame!

 This deck revolves around two types of cards: the Kuldotha Rebirth and Goblin Bushwhacker effects.
 The combo is simple: create a ton of 1/1 tokens using Kuldotha Rebirth and Gleeful Demolition and convert them into massive damage using Bushwhacker effects!
-You have two cards in each category: Kuldotha Rebirth and Gleeful Demolition that create three Goblin Tokens for one mana and an artifact, and Reckless Bushwhacker or Goblin Bushwhacker to give your whole board an extra power and Haste!
-This combo works incredibly well with Memnite, which can both be used as a cost to cast the token effect and as an additional attacker alongside the Bushwhacker effect.
-Combine this with the Shrapnel Blast and Goblin Grenade for easy burn damage that can take out an opponent with little effort.
+Alongside having oodles of Goblins, this deck works incredibly well with Memnite, which can either be an attacker or a token generator.

 Mono Blue Sprits was, once upon a time, one of the best decks in the Pioneer format.
 Depending on your local metagame, Mono Blue Spirits can heavily overperform.
 Mono Green Devotion Combo is quite the popular archetype, and Mono Blue was its worst matchup by a mile.
 With recent changes, that may not remain the case, but your matchup against them should be decent at worst.